PhotographyFlow/LSTM-predict-Sunspot-Number/README.md

-# LSTM-predict-Sunspot-Number
+# Tensorflow-LSTM
-Using LSTM to predict monthly mean total sunspot number
+A LSTM model implementation based on Tensorflow